By Loren Bornstein

 When it comes to advancing your hospitality career, it’s not just about how you handle yourself during a shift, but it’s also about who you interact with.
 Our industry is unique because the best chefs, bartenders, and ambassadors are often within arm’s reach.
-Whether you’re sitting across a bar from each other or mingling at the latest liquor release party, if you are looking to move up in the hospitality industry, here are four reasons why you need to network.
+Whether you’re sitting across a bar from each other or mingling at the latest liquor release party, if you are looking to move up in the hospitality industry, here are four reasons why you need to start hospitality networking.

 It’s easy to feel lost or overwhelmed when you’re just entering the industry.
 Your coworkers and others in the industry will help you get up to speed and help you advance your technical skills.
 Even if you are the most seasoned, knowledgeable person behind the stick, there will always be someone that can teach you a new technique or offer new information about a product.
 Meeting fellow hospitality industry professionals and learning more about their perspective can give you that creative spark to pursue something further.